undici77/DoxyPatch/README.md

 ## **Integration with IDEs**

-**Doxypatch** is designed as an external tool, which means it can be easily integrated into any Integrated Development Environment (IDE) that supports external tools.
-This allows you to use **Doxypatch's** features directly from within your favorite IDE.
+**DoxyPatch** is designed as an external tool, which means it can be easily integrated into any Integrated Development Environment (IDE) that supports external tools.
+This allows you to use **DoxyPatch's** features directly from within your favorite IDE.

 ## **Models**